Public relations director

 While attending ASU, Milazzo was also a member of the Division I women's soccer team, and involved in Fellowship of Christian Athletes, Programing and Activities Board, Sparky's Team and Student-Athlete Advisory Committee.

 Brit Milazzo is the public relations director at Bellefonte Area School District.
-The position was established in September 2017 with a mission to help foster a relationship among the schools and communities it serves, and beyond — by providing educational and engaging information affecting the district, employees, students, residents and more.
+The 12-month administrative position was established in September 2017 with a mission to help foster a relationship among the schools and communities it serves, and beyond — by providing educational and engaging information affecting the district, employees, students, residents and more.
 The position was also started in conjunction with Bald Eagle Area School District and Central Pennsylvania Institute of Science and Technology with the intent to move into a permanent role at Bellefonte Area by the 2019-20 school year.

-In her fourth school year with the district, Milazzo said the best part of her job is working daily with staff and students to help tell the unique stories that make Bellefonte Area great.
+In her fifth school year with the district, Milazzo said the best part of her job is working daily with faculty, staff and students to help tell the unique stories that make Bellefonte Area great.
 She said she also enjoys creating positive relationships with community members, and local businesses, organizations and other agencies that support the school district.
 Milazzo is a member of the Pennsylvania School Public Relations Association and regularly works with ArchiveSocial and LinkedIn on professional learning opportunities.
-She also occasionally works with the communication programs at Penn State and Lock Haven universities to provide firsthand information about how PR works in settings such as Bellefonte.
+She also works with the communication programs at Penn State and Lock Haven universities to provide firsthand information about how PR works in settings such as Bellefonte.

 In her time with the district, she also was instrumental in helping make Bellefonte Area School District the most publicized public school district in the commonwealth.
-Information from the Pennsylvania School Board Association said BASD regularly leads school districts in getting coverage across the state.
+Information from the Pennsylvania School Board Association said BASD regularly leads school districts in coverage across the state.

 Heading into the position, Milazzo brought more than 12 years of communication experience, including that in news, production and public relations.
 Among that included job offers upon college graduation as the sports editor at the Juneau Empire in Juneau, Alaska and general news reporter at the Turnagain Times in the Glacier City region of Anchorage Borough.
 That was followed by a reporting job with Greater Niagara Newspapers in Niagara Falls, N.Y., which helped bring her back home to western New York.